Teaching & Demonstrating

 - The University policy is that you can demonstrate up to a maximum of 15 hours per week and you will be paid an hourly rate for the work you do.

 - For Small Group Tutorial work, the hours when you are actually teaching a tutor group, the hourly rates are higher.

 - The Demonstrator Tutor organises training, mentoring and observation for demonstrators.
 It is obligatory for you to take part in these if you demonstrate.

 - If you are doing the Research Skills module, make sure your demonstrating duties don't clash with it.

 Payments - and contract forms

-At the start of each semester, you will receive a memo from the Academic Administrator setting out the maximum hours you are expected to demonstrate.
-There will be one memo for each module for which you are a demonstrator.
+At the start of each semester, you will receive an email from the Education Support Team Manager setting out the maximum hours you are expected to demonstrate.
+The email will include information for each module for which you are a demonstrator.